Fellowship in Clinical Nutrition

 The Fellowship in Clinical Nutrition is closely associated with the fully accredited three-year fellowship leading to Board Eligibility for Gastroenterology.
 The duration of training will be 12 months according to the discretion of the training director and trainee.

-The Fellowship in Clinical Nutrition will consist of an individualized clinical, basic, or translational research program designed for Gastroenterologists or trainees interested in an academic appointment.
-The Clinical Nutrition program at The University of Chicago includes faculty, registered dieticians, pharmacists and clinical research nurses engaged in related areas to clinical nutrition.
+The Fellowship in Clinical Nutrition will consist of an individualized clinical, basic, or translational research program designed for gastroenterologists or trainees interested in an academic appointment.
+The Clinical Nutrition program at The University of Chicago includes faculty, registered dietitians, pharmacists and clinical research nurses engaged in related areas to clinical nutrition.
 During this period, he/she will become proficient in a selected field of clinical, basic or translational research via direct interaction with a supervising Nutrition faculty member.
 Those able to obtain valid Illinois licenses will participate in patient care in both outpatient and inpatient settings.